matrix-org/matrix-spec/content/client-server-api/modules/event_replacements.md

 an event's content property, such as `formatted_body` (see [`m.room.message` `msgtypes`](#mroommessage-msgtypes)).

-#### Validity of message edit events
+#### Validity of replacement events

-There are a number of requirements on message edit events, which must be satisfied for the replacement to be considered valid:
+There are a number of requirements on replacement events, which must be satisfied for the replacement to be considered valid:

  * As with all event relationships, the original event and replacement event must have the same `room_id` (i.e. you cannot send an event in